Azure/AzureDataLake/docs/SDK/Tutorials.md

     using System;
     using System.Collections.Generic;
+    using System.IO;
     using System.Linq;
-    using System.Text;
-    using System.Threading.Tasks;
     using System.Security;

     using Microsoft.Azure;
     using Microsoft.Azure.Common.Authentication;
-    using Microsoft.Azure.Common.Authentication.Models;
     using Microsoft.Azure.Management.DataLake.Store;
-    using Microsoft.Azure.Management.DataLake.Store.Models;
     using Microsoft.Azure.Management.DataLake.StoreFileSystem;
     using Microsoft.Azure.Management.DataLake.StoreFileSystem.Models;
-    using Microsoft.Azure.Management.DataLake.StoreUploader;
-    using Microsoft.IdentityModel.Clients.ActiveDirectory;

 ## 02 - Create a Data Lake Store client

 There are two main clients:
 * DataLakeStoreManagementClient: allows you to manage account operations such as creating, deleting, or updating properties
-* DataLakeStoreFileSystemClient: allows you to browse, create, and delete files
+* DataLakeStoreFileSystemManagementClient: allows you to browse, create, and delete files

 To create the Data Lake Store clients you need to provide your Azure credentials via a SubscriptionCloudCredentials object.
 The SubscriptionCloudCredentials object requires a profile client obtained with your username, password and subscription ID.